data-dot-all/dataall/documentation/userguide/docs/redshift_datasets.md

 | Redshift database schema   | Name of the Redshift schema where the tables are stored           | Yes      | No       | public
 | Redshift tables            | List of tables to be imported.
 They can be added at a later stage | No       | Yes      | customer, orders

+Once a Redshift dataset has been imported, the dataset and its imported tables can be searched by any user in the Catalog.

 ## :material-card-search-outline: **Navigate dataset tabs**
 **Overview**